Crashedmind/MyTechieBits.com/content/posts/Plantuml/index.md

 - For standard UML diagrams (class diagrams, sequence diagrams) auto-generation is a good option.
-- For non-UML compliant diagrams, where the arrangement of parts is important to convey information, a simple Box-and-Line diagram that is manually drawn is a better option.
 - For C4 architecture (Context, Container, Component, Class), it is ideal and [C4 templates exist](https://www.mytechiebits.com/C4).
+- For complex non-UML diagrams, where the arrangement of parts is important to convey information, it may be better to just draw a simple Box-and-Line diagram.